 Q2: What are the “designated countries” subject to restrictions on entry?

 In the new order, Iraq was removed from the list of designated countries subject to the ban on entry.
 However, nationals of Iraq will be subject to additional inquiries and security clearances which may restrict or significantly delay travel to the U.S.

-Nationals of one of the designated countries – by birth or citizenship – who are impacted by the restrictions may be barred from entry to the U.S. for at least 90 days starting March 16, 2017, unless they qualify under an exemption or an officer approves a waiver.
+Nationals of one of the designated countries – by birth or citizenship – who are impacted by the restrictions may be barred from entry to the U.S. for at least 90 days, unless they qualify under an exemption or an officer approves a waiver.
 Those who qualify for exemptions or waivers may still be subject to additional scrutiny at consulates or ports of entry.